MHW-EC/MiHorarioWeb/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

----

 ## Deploy

-Currently, the workflow to deploy is setted up by Github Actions, this is continuos deployment by Microsoft Azure.
-In next days we move it to virtual machine hosted by [Vultr](https://www.vultr.com).
+Currently, the workflow to deploy is setted up by Github Actions, this is continuos deployment to VSP in [Vultr](https://www.vultr.com).
 If any problem raise with the web page please notify to [Enmanuel Magallanes](https://github.com/enmanuel-mag) or [Josue Cobos](https://github.com/jcoboss) to fix the problem.

----

 ## Contributing

 If you want contribute in this proyecto please see the [Contributing.md](./Contributing.md) file.

----

 Made with ❤️ by [Enmanuel Magallanes](https://github.com/enmanuel-mag) and [Josue Cobos](https://github.com/jcoboss)